Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: Future Work

 \section{Future Work}

-MARViN as presented employs a fixed-point representation to enable fine granular precision switches.
+AdaPT as presented employs a fixed-point representation to enable fine granular precision switches.
 However, fixed-point hardware is not as common as floating-point hardware, so we plan to extend the concept to floating point quantization s.t.
-MARViN becomes compatible with float16/float32 consumer hardware.
-Additionally, we conjecture the heuristics used by MARViN can be used for intra-training DNN pruning as well, which will be subject to future research.
+AdaPT becomes compatible with float16/float32 consumer hardware.
+Further, we intend to explore whether AdaPT can be used to generate very low bit-width (binarization/ternarization) networks through gradually reducing the quantization search space during training.
+Additionally, we conjecture the heuristics used by AdaPT can be used for intra-training DNN pruning as well, which will be subject to future research.
+We plan ablation testing to reduce the complexity of AdaPT.
+Another interesting application of AdaPT which we intend to explore is it's usefulness in other fields of research such as Drug Discovery.